silv3rr/glftpd-webui/docs/Setup.md

 #### basic

-Uses nginx and htpasswd to store user/password.
+Uses nginx and htpasswd to store user/password (in /etc/nginx/.htpasswd).

 Docker: set `WEBUI_AUTH_MODE` and `WEBUI_AUTH_USER` and `WEBUI_AUTH_PASS` to change credentials.